An Interview With Gabriella Reyes

 How do you see the future of opera?

 I think it’s bright.
 I know a lot of people are worried about it, but I think it’s making such a great turn right now.
 I see the future of opera evolving, such as we do as humans, becoming more just and I believe that it’s going in a direction where it’ll represent all stories from all different cultures, and I believe that that’s a beautiful thing.
 And I do see younger faces in the audience, and I think that’s our future, you know?
-It’s to build up our younger generations, to have care for this art for that has been around so long for a reason.
+It’s to build up our younger generations, to have care for this art form that has been around so long for a reason.
 It’s healing, it incorporates everything: ballet, scenic design, costume design, lighting, poetry, singing… It’s such a complete art form that hopefully the next generation will see that and appreciate it.

 What can we do to keep opera thriving for them?